bologer/anycomment.io/readme.txt

 * Improved mobile layout, #106
 * Improved speed of theming, now x1.5 faster to generate custom styles
 * Added logout link to logged in client, #133
+* Added ability to customize generated notification email (only for  admin and reply for now), #97

 **Fixes:**